 We’re all more aware of what aerosolized droplets can do and why the air we breathe is such a crucial resource to protect.
 Thankfully, there are several ways of combating viruses while they're still airborne.

-Using a real HEPA air purifier, you can filter up to 99.9% of particles containing viruses, bacteria, and other harmful contaminants like VOCs in paint fumes.
+Using an air purifier with high efficiency air filter and a strong motor, you can filter out particles containing viruses, bacteria, and other harmful contaminants like VOCs in paint fumes in your indoor air.

 Why Air Quality Matters

 It feels like we’ve all become experts on air quality in the past year.
 Good air is essential to maintaining both short-term and long-term health, especially for babies and children whose respiratory systems are developing.